 During a period of binge drinking, young people aged between 18 and 24 consumed nine drinks, whereas those aged over 65 drank a more moderate six.

-Janne S. Tolstrup, a research program director on the team said that there were different ways to explain the correlation between age and hangover symptoms.
+Janne S. Tolstrup, research program director on the team, said that there were different ways to explain the correlation between age and hangover symptoms.

 "The first explanation that pops up is that this finding would be due to differences in drinking pattern in different age groups.
 However, trying to account for such differences as much as we could, did not even out the differences in hangover tendency.

 "In other words, while it is true that older individuals on average binge-drink less often than younger individuals, we did not find in our data that results were due to differences in drinking patterns.“

 The study also suggested that those who fell in the older age bracket were more adept at dealing with the symptoms of their hangovers by drinking water and choosing alcohols that are lighter in colour.